dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

 }
 {% endhighlight %}

-And ingest some sample documents:
+And ingest some sample documents.

 {% highlight python %}
 vectors = [